Shear-driven mixing of segregated granular materials: Bidisperse mixing-layer

-For the sake of providing a more general description of the mixed layer, we develop another possible outcome for the steady state small particle concentration $\phi_s$ that includes a lithostatic pressure distribution.
-For that, we now consider a closure in which the segregation strength depends on both depth and the local concentration field,
+To provide a more general description of the mixing-layer, we also consider an alternative steady-state solution for the small-particle concentration $\phi_s$ that accounts for lithostatic pressure.
+In this case, the pressure increases linearly with depth, or equivalently decreases linearly with height, so that $p\propto(1-\hat z)$.
+We therefore consider a closure in which the local segregation strength depends on both depth and concentration:

-where $\mathcal{A}$, $\mathcal{B}$ and $\Phi$ are constants (table~\ref{tab:params}), $\mathcal{E}$ is a dimensionless coupling parameter, and $R_d>1$ is the particle-size ratio.
-In this case, the local segregation strength is amplified both by increasing size contrast and by the depletion of small particles, so the segregation dynamics become nonlinear, and the concentration profile is no longer available in closed form.
+where $\mathcal{A}$, $\mathcal{B}$, and $\Phi$ are constants (table~\ref{tab:params}), $\mathcal{E}$ is a dimensionless coupling parameter, and $R_d>1$ is the particle-size ratio.
+This formulation captures two effects: segregation is enhanced by increasing particle-size contrast, and its local strength varies with the concentration field through the depletion of small particles.
+As a result, the segregation dynamics become nonlinear, and the steady concentration profile cannot be obtained in closed form.